Level3-REST/site/doc/patterns/list/editable.md

 ---
 # Editable List Pattern

 Extends [List](../list.md) pattern by adding editing controls.
 Not all editing controls are enabled in every editable list.
 An editable list can choose to omit a control, like [Add Entry](#add-entry-resource), in favor of another approach that is more intuitive to the semantics of the list.
 This diagram includes the existing List resources [List](../list.md#list-resource) and [Entry](../list.md#entry-resource), then adds additional relationships to new resources to make it an editable list.
-The List resource's Profiles includes both the [editable/list-resource](#list-resource) profile and the base [list-resource](../list.md#list-resource) Profile.
+The List resource's profiles includes both the [editable/list-resource](#list-resource) profile and the base [list-resource](../list.md#list-resource) profile.

-The Entry resource in the diagram is unchanged from the base list's [Entry](../list.md#entry-resource), and has no extension Profile.
+The Entry resource in the diagram is unchanged from the base list's [Entry](../list.md#entry-resource), and has no extension profile.

 ![](editable/relations.svg){: .center-image}